Ages 0 -16 years

 This is the time where we meet you and your child to discuss the best learning journey for you and your family.

-Our SPEECHY is mobile and will provide services in childcare, home or community space.
+Our SPEECHY has a home office in Mountain Creek or is mobile and will provide services in childcare, home or community space.

 Step 3: Ongoing Support